Can Dogs Eat Carrots? Everything You Need to Know

 |---|---|

-If your dog has diabetes, weight concerns, digestive issues, or a medical condition, ask your vet before adding carrots regularly.
+If your dog has diabetes, weight management concerns, digestive sensitivities, or any other medical condition, always check with your vet before making carrots a regular part of their diet.

 How to Serve Carrots to Dogs